Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie superalgebra over and its versions

-\ssec{Passage from the ground field $\Cee$ to $\Kee$ for $p>2$} The situation described in the previous subsection does not change under passage from the ground field $\Cee$ to any field of characteristic 0 and also to $\Kee$ if $\Char\Kee=p>2$ provided $\uM_i=\infty$ for each even indeterminate $x_i$.
-As is clear from Eq.~\eqref{D_{f,g}}, even over $\Cee$
+\begin{Proposition}[passage from $\Cee$ to $\Kee$ for $p>2$] The situation described in the previous subsection does not change under passage from the ground field $\Cee$ to any field of characteristic~$0$ and also to $\Kee$ if $\Char\Kee=p>2$ provided the coordinates of the shearing vector~$\uM$ of the algebra of coefficients of the vector fields are such that $\uM_i=\infty$ for each even indeterminate $x_i$. \end{Proposition}

-In all these cases, the Lie superalgebra $\fg$ --- the Cartan prolong of the nonpositive part of $\fvle$ --- remains simple and of infinite dimension.
-The component $\fg_1$ also retains its structure as $\fg_0$-module but it does not generate the whole $\fg$ (since the $u_i$ do not generate $\cO(u;\uM)$ if $\uM\neq\uM_s$).
+In all these cases, the Lie superalgebra $\fg$~-- the Cartan prolong of the nonpositive part of~$\fvle$~-- remains simple and of infinite dimension.
+The component $\fg_1$ also retains its structure as a~$\fg_0$-module, but it does not generate the whole of $\fg$ (since the $x_i$ do not generate $\cO(x;\uM)$ if~$\uM\neq\One$, see~\eqref{un_s}).